Humanities and Catholic Studies Courses

 Andrew Horne (Humanities)

-No prerequisites and open to all students; required for Catholic Studies majors; satisfies the Oral Communication proficiency of the Core Curriculum.
+No prerequisites and open to all students; required for Catholic Studies majors.
+Satisfies the Ethics requirement of the Core Curriculum.

 No prerequisites and open to all students.